mevdschee/php-crud-api/README.md

     http://localhost:8080/src/records/posts/1

-NB: The build script will install and run [Composer](https://getcomposer.org/) to install the required dependencies.
+NB: The "`build.php`" script will install and run [Composer](https://getcomposer.org/) to install the required dependencies.

 ## Limitations